stefanSchinkel/GPXViewer/Concept.md

     speed       [<float>]       list of current speeds (in km/h)
     =========   ============    ============================================

-The meta data is stored as a json file in /daat.
+The meta data is stored as a json file in /data.
 Another question is where the actual files should go.
 Either in the package or in $HOME or so.
-Not sure.

-The map is a QTWebview using leafletjs.